Andy Murray: Professional career

+2000s

 2005: Turning professional

-Murray began 2005 ranked No. 407, but when he was in South America in January, he hurt his back and had to take three months off.
+Murray began 2005 ranked No. 407, but whilst in South America in January he injured his back and was forced to take three months off.

 In March, he became the youngest Briton to play in the Davis Cup.
 Murray turned professional in April and was given a wild card entry to a clay-court tournament in Barcelona, the Open SEAT, where he lost in three sets to Jan Hernych.
 In April, Murray parted acrimoniously from his coach Pato Alvarez, complaining about his negative attitude.
 Murray then reached the semi-finals of the boys' French Open, where he lost in straight sets to Marin Čilić.

-Mark Petchey agreed to coach Murray for four weeks until the end of Wimbledon, but it metamorphosed into a full-time position.
+Mark Petchey became Murray's coach.
 Given a wild card to Queen's, Murray progressed past Santiago Ventura in straight sets for his first ATP match win.
-Following a second-round win against Taylor Dent, he played former Australian Open champion Thomas Johansson in the third round, losing in three sets after cramping and twisting his ankle.
+Following a second-round win against Taylor Dent, he lost to former Australian Open champion Thomas Johansson in the third round in three sets after cramping and twisting his ankle.
 Following his performance at Queen's, Murray received a wild card for Wimbledon.
 Ranked No. 312, Murray became the first Scot in the Open Era to reach the third round of the men's singles tournament at Wimbledon.
 In the third round, Murray lost to 2002 Wimbledon finalist David Nalbandian due to cramping and fatigue, having led two sets to love.

-Following Wimbledon, Murray won Challenger events on the hard courts of Aptos and Binghamton, New York.
-He then experienced his first Masters event at Cincinnati, where he beat Taylor Dent, before losing in three sets to then-No. 4, Marat Safin.
-With a wild card entry, Murray played Andrei Pavel in the opening round of the US Open, where he recovered from down two sets to one to win his first five-set match.
-However, he lost in the second round to Arnaud Clément in another five-set contest.
+Murray won Challenger events on the hard courts of Aptos and Binghamton, New York.
+At Cincinnati, he lost in three sets to then-No. 4, Marat Safin.
+With a wild card entry, Murray beat Andrei Pavel in the first round of the US Open, where he recovered from down two sets to one to win his first five-set match.
+However, he lost in the second round to Arnaud Clément in five sets.
 Murray was again selected for the Davis Cup match against Switzerland.
-He was picked for the opening singles rubbers, losing in straight sets to Stanislas Wawrinka.
-Murray made his first ATP final at the Thailand Open where he faced No. 1 Roger Federer.
-Murray lost in straight sets.
+He lost in straight sets to Stanislas Wawrinka.
+Murray made his first ATP final at the Thailand Open where he lost to No. 1 Roger Federer in straight sets.

-Murray beat Tim Henman in their first meeting, at the Basel Swiss Indoors in the first round, and eventually reached the quarter-finals.
+Murray beat Tim Henman in their first meeting, at the Basel Swiss Indoors in the first round, and reached the quarter-finals.

-In November, Murray captained Scotland at the inaugural Aberdeen Cup against England led by Greg Rusedski.
-This was an exhibition tournament and the only event where Murray played Rusedski, they never met on the Tour.
-Rusedski beat Murray in the first match, but Murray won the second.
-This was also the first time that Andy and his brother Jamie Murray played doubles as seniors.
-Scotland defeated England 4½ – 2½.
-He completed the year ranked No. 64 and was named the 2005 BBC Scotland Sports Personality of the Year.
+Murray completed the year ranked No. 64 and was named the 2005 BBC Scotland Sports Personality of the Year.